EpocDotFr/microcontest/README.md

 Clone this repo, and then the usual `pip install -r requirements.txt`.

 Some solutions needs additional PyPI packages to be installed.
-See source code.
+See source code, at the top of the files.

 ## Configuration

 Copy the `.env.example` file to `.env` and fill in the configuration parameters which are self-explanatory.

 ## Usage

+    python -m [category].[challenge]

 Example running the [base64 challenge](http://www.microcontest.com/contest.php?id=50):